Our Subject Leader is: Mrs Helen Hearn

 At Mereworth we have adopted a ‘mastery’ approach to the teaching, learning and assessment of Mathematics, underpinned by our Assessment system ; 21 Steps (please see link on our website).
 This ensures that children are able to master the curriculum and gain a thorough understanding of all topics covered.

-At Mereworth we use the ‘National Centre of Excellence of Teaching Mathematics’ (NCETM) materials and resources to support the teaching of Mathematics in each year group.
+At Mereworth we use the “Maths No Problem” programme of study and NCETM (‘National Centre of Excellence of Teaching Mathematics’) materials and resources to support the teaching of Mathematics in each year group.

 We follow the 2014 National Curriculum for Mathematics which focuses on children: